platformatic/undici-slicer-interceptor/README.md

 ## Dynamic Headers with FGH

 The interceptor supports generating dynamic header values using FGH expressions.
-This is particularly useful for cache tags, user-specific headers, or any value that needs to be generated based on the request context.
+This is particularly useful for cache tags, user-specific headers, or any value that needs to be generated based on the request context or response body.

 ### FGH Expression Syntax